Panthera tigris altaica

 Amur tiger conservation

-Listed as endangered, Amur tigers are threatened by poaching and loss of habitat to the illegal logging industry.
-Approximately 400 are left in the wild.
+About 400 Amur tigers are left in the wild, and they are listed as endangered.
+They are threatened by habitat loss and poaching of both tigers and their prey, as well as tiger-human conflict and infectious diseases.
 Most of the 150 Amur tigers in North American AZA facilities are part of conservation breeding programs, including the Species Survival Plan in the United States.

 Amur tigers at the Oregon Zoo